rebeccajohnson88/PPOL564_datascience1_fall22/mini_book/docs/sip_finalproject.md

 The START (Systemic, Therapeutic, Assessment, Resources, and Treatment) model at the University of New Hampshire is a comprehensive model of service supporting the optimization of independence, treatment, and community living for individuals with intellectual/developmental disabilities (IDD) and mental health needs.
 Here is a website with more information about their work: [The Center for Start Services](https://centerforstartservices.org/)

-## Data process and possible broad questions:
+## Potential broad questions

+The SIP process will be focused on narrowing down broad questions to use the data to investigate.
+A few potential ones include:

 ### 1. COVID-19 and changes in suicidal ideation: